DumbCaveSpider/QuickMoveButtons/README.md

 > [!TIP]
 >
 > This mod is primarily intended for mobile users.
+But can be used on PC

 This mod adds a scalable and moveable UI to the level editor with move, rotate, and flip buttons to help you save time when transforming objects in the level editor!
 You can find a button to quickly access this mod's settings in the editor pause menu.